 Users of the checklist below may note that the headings and order of items are not the same as those used by the OECD.
 The intent here is to express the principles in language and in an order that is more familiar to researchers.
 Users also may recognise that the items are interrelated and sometimes overlapping.
-Nonetheless, it is essential that the checklist be viewed as whole and individual items seen as complementary rather than exclusive, depending on whether an organisation is a data controller or data processor.
+Nonetheless, it is essential that the checklist be viewed as whole and individual items seen as complementary rather than exclusive, paying special attention to differences that depend on whether an organisation is acting as a data controller or a data processor.
 Any question for which the answer is not "yes" signals a potential gap in a privacy protection programme and therefore a potential risk of violating one or more data protection laws.